wp-plugins/kandy/readme.txt

 * For some transactions (like instant messaging) and state information (presence), <strong>KANDY</strong> utilizes WebSockets or Long Polling depending upon the browser specifics.
 The <strong>KANDY</strong> JavaScript library creates these connections depending on your application regarding and will manage these without any requirement from your application.

 <strong>HOW TO USE</strong>

+- Login to http://www.kandy.io/ to achieve api key, domain secret key and domain name then enter those information to Kandy plugin setting page.

 - Create new page with kandy shortcode syntax: